google/oss-fuzz/docs/reproducing.md

 $ python infra/helper.py reproduce $PROJECT_NAME <fuzz_target_name> <testcase_path>
 ```

-  It builds the fuzzer from the most recent successful OSS-Fuzz build (usually last night's sources)
+  This builds the fuzzer from the most recent successful OSS-Fuzz build (usually last night's sources)
   and feeds the testcase file to the target function.

   E.g. for building [libxml2](../projects/libxml2) project with UndefinedBehaviorSanitizer instrumentation